DevOpsKev/management-vpc/README.md

 ## Quick start
 If you want to get started and deploy the Management VPC, navigate to the deploy directory and execute ```init.sh``` then ```apply.sh```.

+## Dependencies

+To deploy this repo and make use of the supporting code examples you will need the following dependencies installed on your developer workstation:
+- [Terraform](https://www.terraform.io/): Use Infrastructure as Code to provision and manage any cloud, infrastructure, or service
+- [Terragrunt](https://terragrunt.gruntwork.io/): Terragrunt is a thin wrapper that provides extra tools for keeping your configurations DRY, working with multiple Terraform modules, and managing remote state.
+- [Terratest](https://terratest.gruntwork.io/): Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.

 ## What's included with this repo?

 This repo has the following folder structure: